oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment.md

 8. Select **Auto scaling**.

-9. For Subnet, select a subnet.
-If you're using the workshop environment, select **&lt;USER&gt;-SUBNET-PUBLIC**.
+9. For Subnet, select a private subnet.
+If you're using the workshop environment, select **&lt;USER&gt;-SUBNET-PRIVATE**.

 10. For License type, select **Bring Your Own License (BYOL)**.